The Risks and Complications of Uncontrolled Diabetes

 Heart Disease, Blood Vessel Disease, and Diabetes

-Adults with diabetes have heart disease death rates about two to four times higher than adults without diabetes.The risk for stroke is two to four times higher .
+Adults with diabetes have heart disease death rates about 1.7 times higher than adults without diabetes.The risk for stroke is 1.5 times higher .

 Many studies show that controlling diabetes can prevent or stop the progression of heart and blood vessel disease.